KanzariAmine/Book-Reading-List/README.md

 # Book Reading List

->Book Reading List it used to mark a list of reading book.
+>Book reading list used to mark the list of books read.

->I'm useing  the new React features (React Hooks) without the use of Redux.
+>I'm using the new features of React (React Hooks) without the use of Redux.

 # Technology Used: